MicrosoftDocs/entra-docs/docs/id-protection/concept-identity-protection-risks.md

 #### Password spray

 Calculated offline.
 A password spray attack is where multiple usernames are attacked using common passwords in a unified brute force manner to gain unauthorized access.
-This risk detection is triggered when a password spray attack has been successfully performed.
+This risk detection is triggered when a password spray attack is performed.
 For example, the attacker is successfully authenticated, in the detected instance.

 #### Suspicious browser